 You can also create similar ads on Facebook, YouTube or wherever your ideal audience hangs out.
 Target the right audience using Facebook Ads Manager and Google Ads and give them a tailored offer they can’t resist.
 This will help you reach a new audience and grow your email list fast.

-Include the Signup Option Upon Account Registration
+Include Signup Options in Registration

 Follow these practices to ensure maximum effectiveness: